felixayot/alx-system_engineering-devops/0x19-postmortem/README.md

 At 10:18 PM EAT, I was done correcting the errors on the HaProxy configuration and restarted it and as expected, it was running and ready to distribute traffic to our servers.
 Next, I brought up the `nginx` web servers to receive and serve user requests.
 By 10:23 PM EAT, our systems were fully online again.

 ## Corrective and preventative Measures
-Lessons from this world-class embarrassment led us to introduce a comprehensive update to all our packages and a decision to get an alert to update the configuration file to latest directives whenever an automatic package update is initiated and of course, run a simulation test on our UAT environment.
+Lessons from this world-class embarrassment led us to introduce a comprehensive update to all our packages and a decision to get an alert to update the relevant configuration files to the latest directives whenever an automatic package update is initiated and of course, run a simulation test on our UAT environment.
 This would prevent outages due to automatic update failures.